cspr-rad/kairos-spec/src/spec.typ

 Each transfer must be verified by L1.
 In addition, at any given time anyone should be able to verify deposits, withdrawals, or transactions.
 This should be possible through a web UI, the CLI, or application programming interface (API), i.e. a machine-readable way.

-== Optional Criteria: Post-PoC features
+== Optional Features: Post-PoC features

 === Query storage